LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Results and Discussion

 \subsection{General Result}

 \autoref{tab:main} presents the average accuracy of fine-tuned mBERT, XLMR-Base, and XLMR-Large models across all languages on the three datasets.
-The models are trained using original data (\textit{ORI}), different LLM-generated data (\textit{GEN}), as well as a combination of both sources (\textit{O+G}) in English, comparing the zero-shot cross-lingual transfer.
+The models are trained using original data (\textit{ORI}), different LLM-generated data (\textit{GEN}), as well as a combination of both sources (\textit{O+G}) in English.

 Across different datasets, LLMs, and fine-tuned models, consistent improvements are observed when using both original and LLM-generated data.
 Among the models, Dolly-v2 performs the best on Xingorad when fine-tuned on mBERT, while GPT-4 achieves the highest accuracy in other settings.
-The most significant improvement shows in XWinograd with XLMR-Base, where the addition of an extra 2k datapoints leads to an average accuracy enhancement of 12.8 compared to the baseline, across all four LLMs.
+The most significant improvement is shown in XWinograd with XLMR-Base, where the addition of an extra 2k datapoints leads to an average accuracy enhancement of 12.8 compared to the baseline, across all four LLMs.

 When using only LLM-generated data, smaller models like mBERT and XLMR-Base generally outperform the baseline.
-However, with XLMR-Large, which achieves stronger baselines. e.g. >80 in XWingograd and XStoryCloze, the accuracy remains similar or even worse compared to using the original data.
+However, with XLMR-Large, which achieves stronger baselines. e.g. >80 in XWinograd and XStoryCloze, the accuracy remains similar or even worse compared to using the original data.
 GPT-4-generated data demonstrates the best robustness but still experiences a decline in performance in XWinograd when the generated data size is similar to the original data.
 This highlights the challenges of generating data at a human-level quality.